swoosh/phoenix_swoosh/README.md

 end
 ```

-  2. Ensure phoenix_swoosh is started before your application:
+  2. (Optional - only for Elixir < 1.4) Ensure phoenix_swoosh is started before your application:

 ```elixir
 def application do